-- Or do you want a job that will support you to build a successful career as you work from home?
+- Or do you want a job that will support you in building a successful career as you work from home?

 This is the step where you carefully choose a “Headhunter” (another name for the popular recruiter) who’s equally committed to both sides: you and your potential employer.
-Only then will you find that dream job that also allows your employer to find immense value in you.
+Only then will you find that dream job allowing your employer to find immense value in you.

-It is also this recruiter who will go out on a limb to make both ends work.
+This recruiter will also go out on a limb to make both ends work.

-Allow us to re-iterate to you here: stay far away from recruiters for jobs who’re merely fishing for empty placements regardless of actual fit.
+Allow us to re-iterate here: stay far away from recruiters for jobs who’re merely fishing for empty placements regardless of actual fit.
 You’re worth more than this.

 3. Read the fine print

-Once you’ve zeroed on your choice of top recruiters for jobs, the last step to ensure a worthy partnership is to carefully scan the fine print.
+Once you’ve zeroed in on your choice of top recruiters for jobs, the last step to ensure a worthy partnership is to scan the fine print carefully.